 - A. They will not be eligible for salary/wages, stipend, or benefits; - B. They will be covered by the District's general liability insurance policy while acting as a volunteer coach for the District.
-However, there is no coverage under the District's liability insurance policy for claims made against volunteers by other volunteers or District employees; - C. They will be responsible for their own personal injuries (i.e., ineligible for worker's compensation); - D. They must consent to a background check and agree to have a tuberculin skin (TB) test; - E. They must follow all District activity and athletic policies and procedures and other District policies as applicable; - F. They accept direct and indirect supervision of the head coach; and,
+However, there is no coverage under the District's liability insurance policy for claims made against volunteers by other volunteers or District employees; - C. They will be responsible for their own personal injuries (i.e., ineligible for worker's compensation); - D. They must consent to a background check and agree to have a tuberculin skin (TB) test; - E. They must follow all District activity and athletic policies and procedures and other District policies as applicable; - F. They accept direct and indirect supervision of the head coach; and, - G. They may be dismissed at any time without cause.

-G. They may be dismissed at any time without cause.
-1.06 Co-Curricular Pay Schedule e Co-Curric ular Pay Schedule will be found in Appendix H School District of Horicon Employee Handbook Page 122
+1.06 Co-Curricular Pay Schedule

+The Co-Curricular Pay Schedule will be found in Appendix H